North Korea ignores US offer for talks, citing hostility

-The statement by Choe Son Hui, the first foreign minister, came hours before the U.S. and South Korean foreign and defense chiefs meet in Seoul for their first joint talks in five years to discuss North Korea’s nuclear program.
+The statement by Choe Son Hui, the first vice foreign minister, came hours before the U.S. and South Korean foreign and defense chiefs met in Seoul for their first joint talks in five years to discuss North Korea’s nuclear program.

 “What has been heard from the U.S. since the emergence of the new regime is only a lunatic theory of ‘threat from North Korea’ and groundless rhetoric about ‘complete denuclearization,’” Choe said, calling the offer for talks a “time-delaying trick.”

-He reiterated North Korea's position that no “dialogue of any kind” can be possible unless the U.S. rolls back its hostility.
-"Therefore, we will disregard such an attempt of the U.S. in the future, too.”
+He reiterated North Korea’s position that no “dialogue of any kind” can be possible unless the United States rolls back its hostility.
+“Therefore, we will disregard such an attempt of the U.S. in the future, too.”

 U.S.-led diplomacy focusing on North Korea’s nuclear weapons remains stalemated for about two years because of disputes over U.S.-led sanctions.
 Experts are debating whether the United States and its allies should settle for a deal that would freeze North Korea’s nuclear activities in return for relaxing sanctions to prevent its arsenal from growing.